picolibc/picolibc/doc/releasing.md

     * Enable errno in the math functions using -Dwant-math-errno=true

+    * Enable long-double io for RISC-V compiles using -Dio-long-double=true

     * Build and install minsize and release builds, using --buildtype=release -Dbuild-type-subdir=release